maranomynet/es-in-css/README.md

 **Angle:** `deg()`

-These return light-weight object instances that can behave as either string **or** number literals, depending on the context.
+These return light-weight `UnitValue` instances that can behave as either string **or** number literals, depending on the context.

 ```js
 import { px, css } from 'es-in-css';